-The CRC is tasked by the Board to review, concur, veto fresh or additional loan applications subject to predetermined authority limits as recommended by the Group Management Credit Committee.
+The CRC is tasked by the Board to review, concur, veto fresh or additional loan applications subject to pre-determined authority limits as recommended by the Group Management Credit Committee ("GMCC").

-Executive Level Management Committees
+Management Level Risk Management Committees

-The Group Executive Risk Committee ("ERC"), Group Operational Risk Management Committee ("GORMC"), Group Asset & Liability Management Committee ("ALCO") and Group Management Credit Committee ("GMCC") are Executive Level Management Committees responsible for the management of all material risks within the Group.
-The scope of ERC encompasses all risk types, whilst the GORMC caters specifically to operational risk matters.
-The ALCO is primarily responsible for the development and implementation of broad strategies and policies for managing the consolidated balance sheet and associated risks.
-The GMCC is empowered as the centralised loan approval committee for the Group.
+The Group Executive Risk Committee ("ERC"), Group Operational Risk Management Committee ("GORMC"), Group Asset & Liability Management Committee ("ALCO") and GMCC are Management Level Risk Management Committees.
+The scope of ERC encompasses all risk types, whilst the GORMC acts as the driver of operational risk management across the Group.
+The ALCO is primarily responsible for the management of market and liquidity risk through the formulation of broad strategies for the balance sheet profile and funding structure of the Group.
+The GMCC is responsible for the approval of loan proposals as per thresholds set based on authority limits.

-Risk Management Framework
+Integrated Risk Management Framework